All Episodes

 And that's ozone.

-It is grey-black when it's exposed to air, and it's a non-metallic material, amorphous in some forms, and it would tend to stay in the atmosphere if it's dispensed there for quite a long time.
+Now, selenium is something that is black, it is gray-black when it's exposed to air, and it's a non-metallic material, amorphous in some forms, and it would tend to stay in the atmosphere if it's dispensed there for quite a long time.

 Yes.